Servoy/svyCloud_E2E/readme.md

 ```

 **QA-PAAS**
+In order to run the tests during the automated build, the steps below have to be done.
 In the root of the repository of the main solution, a few folders have to be made:
 * jenkins-custom

 Inside jenkins-custom, two folders have to be made:
 * e2e-test-scripts

 Inside the **e2e-test-scripts**, a folder called **features** has to be added.
 In here, the following files required:

 * A file called **config.json**
 * At least 1 or more .feature files.
 They can of course be structured in sub-folders.

+Once this is done, the structure should look like this:
+Root of the Repository
+    - Jenkins Custom
+        - Features
+            - Config.json
+            - all your tests (these can be split into sub directories)
+                - custom_step_definitions
+                    - custom_step_definitions.js
+                - custom_scripts (optional)
+                    - custom JS scripts
 **Config.json** specifies which tests are executed, which browsers are used and which properties are set to each browser.

 **config.json configuration**